rwxrob/pegn-spec/doc/README.md

 ### Parent and Terminal Nodes

-There are two meta-types of PEGN AST Nodes *parents* and *terminals*.
+There are two meta-types of PEGN AST Nodes *parents* and *terminals* (or *leafs*).
 Terminals contain nothing but a literal value.
 Parents contain nothing but other parent and terminal Nodes.
 This constraint prevents unnecessary complications.

 #### Thinking Differently About Grammar Design